Video Interviewing Tips For Recruiters and Candidates 2022

 Bonus Hacks for your next video interview:

 Remember not to FIDGET!
-Fidgeting during the interview can undermine your credibility and give the interviewer the feeling that you’d prefer to be anyplace other than in that room.
+Fidgeting during the interview can undermine your credibility and give the interviewer the feeling that you’d prefer to be in any place other than in that room.
 It may seem you’re restless or maybe even lying.

 Specific tips for pre-recorded interviews